Singing Lessons – What to Expect

 It is the singing teacher’s job is to advise and help you, be supportive and work with you at your own pace to bring out the best in your voice so you really enjoy the experience.

-What to expect from your first singing lesson
+What to expect when starting singing lessons

 Discuss your goals with the singing teacher

-Your teacher will want to know this information so they know the best to approach for your lessons.
+Your teacher will want to know this information so they know the best to approach your lessons.

 Sing and receive feedback from your singing teacher